The Fisher-Girl and the Crab: Variants

+From the Muria

 Elwin collected a tale from the Muria people from Markabera with the title The Crab-Prince.
 In this tale, a Muria couple live alone and plant rice near the bank of a river.
 A crab called Kakramal Kuar emerges from the river to eat their rice.
 The woman asks her husband to prepare a Jitka trap for the crab.
 The Muria man catches the crab and is poised to kill it with an axe, when the crab asks the man to take it home, to which he agrees.
 Eight days later, the local Rajá summons all the young people, men and women, to harvest the fields.
 The crab decides to join them despite the Muria woman's objections.
 However, the crab is expelled by other workers and finds another spot in the Raja's daughter's fields, where he takes off the shell and becomes a "beautiful twelve-year-old boy."
 Meanwhile, Raja's daughter brings some gruel to feed the harvesters and learns about the crab working on her fields.
 She goes there and sees the boy, who quickly hides back in his crustacean shell.
 The princess places his food between his claws and rejoins the others.
 Later that same day, the crab joins the remaining workers for a meal of pork and liquor.
 Sometime later, the princess sulks and asks her father for her to be married as soon as possible.
 The Rajá summons princes from all over as suitors, but the princess chooses none of them.
 When the crab arrives, the princess places a garland on him and marries him.
 One night, the crab boy takes off his shell and goes to the stables to jump on his father-in-law's horses and ride them to exhaustion.
 The horses' condition begins to arouse suspicion, and the Rajá decides to investigate.
 He spies on his son-in-law coming out of his shell and riding the horses.
 The Raja then tells his daughter to burn the crab shell the next time he takes it off.
 The princess does it and the boy remains human for good, although at first, he does not want to be seen without his shell.
 Russian translator Georgy A. Zograf translated the tale to Russian with the title "Краб-царевич" ("Crab-Prince") and classified the tale as Thompson-Roberts' type 441.